Tim Anderson Preview, Player Props: White Sox vs. Orioles

 Tim Anderson At The Plate

-- Anderson has picked up a hit in 59 of 98 games this year, with multiple hits 29 times.
+- Anderson has reached base via a hit in 59 games this season (of 99 played), and had multiple hits in 29 of those games.

+- He has hit a home run in one of 99 games, and in 0.2% of his plate appearances.

+- In 21 games this year, Anderson has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.